Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 - Several levels contain escort missions, which are fairly slow.

-# Terminology

-- WO3 and WO3U = Warriors Orochi 3 and Warriors Orochi 3 Ultimate, respectively.
-These two main different versions of the game have some significant mechanical differences which makes it worthwhile to sometimes distinguish between the two.

-- double musou.
-A coordinated musou attack where multiple nearby characters do it simultaneously.

-- slippery collision/floor.
-A kind of a level element.
-If a character lands on floor like this, they lose control and slide downward until they reach normal floor again.
-If reaching normal ground directly is not possible, they will instead teleport to last known ground coordinates after a few seconds have passed.

-- stairs speed rule.
-Your character's Speed is capped at around 150 if they are in air over stairs or slippery collision.
-Probably a countermeasure by the developers to prevent clipping through sloped surfaces with high-speed aerial movement.
-However, this does not affect strictly ground-based movement or any other movement which is not based on your character's current Speed (like most air specials).

-- true musou.
-Characters will do true musou if they are low on health or have Verity on their weapon.
-With Dynasty-characters, this means their musou has more attack power.
-Samurai-characters get a new finisher to their musou instead.

-- TTA = True Triple Attack.
-You need a full TTA-gauge to do this move.
-It's a slow and flashy attack which makes enemies slow down and become very floaty at the slightest touch.
-Generates crystals.

-- zip.
-Any kind of extremely high-velocity movement.
-Not to be confused with [wallzipping](#Wallzipping), which is a glitch technique for gaining height fast.

 # Glitch tech

 I've divided the various glitch techniques into the following categories: